MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/office/faqs.md

 ## Connect and versioning support

-If you are having connection issues, make sure you meet the prerequistes as listed in [Bulk add or modify work items with Excel](bulk-add-modify-work-items-excel.md) and have reviewed the information in [Azure Boards and Office integration](track-work.md).
+If you are having connection issues, make sure you meet the prerequisites as listed in [Bulk add or modify work items with Excel](bulk-add-modify-work-items-excel.md) and have reviewed the information in [Azure Boards and Office integration](track-work.md).

 ### Q: What versions of Azure DevOps work with Excel?